svalouch/python-simplezfs/docs/guide.rst

    <zfs.zpool_cli.ZPoolCli object at 0x7f67d5254940>

-For the remainder of this guide, we're going to assume that the variable ``zpool`` always holds a :class:`:: simplezfs.simplezfs.zpool_cli.ZPoolCli` object.
+For the remainder of this guide, we're going to assume that the variable ``zpool`` always holds a :class:`simplezfs.zpool_cli.ZPoolCli` object.

 Error handling
 **************
 We kept the most important part for last: handling errors.
-The module defines its own hierarchy with :class:`:: simplezfs.simplezfs.exceptions.ZFSError` as toplevel exception.
+The module defines its own hierarchy with :class:`simplezfs.exceptions.ZFSException` as toplevel exception.
 Various specific exceptions are based on ot.
-When working with :class:`:: simplezfs.simplezfs.zfs.ZFS`, the three most common ones are:
+When working with :class:`simplezfs.zfs.ZFS`, the three most common ones are:

-* :class:`:: simplezfs.simplezfs.exceptions.ValidationError` which indicates that a name (e.g. dataset name) was invalid.
+* :class:`simplezfs.exceptions.ValidationError` which indicates that a name (e.g. dataset name) was invalid.
-* :class:`:: simplezfs.simplezfs.exceptions.DatasetNotFound` is, like FileNotFound in standard python, indicating that the dataset the module was instructed to work on (e.g. get/set properties, destroy) was not present.
+* :class:`simplezfs.exceptions.DatasetNotFound` is, like FileNotFound in standard python, indicating that the dataset the module was instructed to work on (e.g. get/set properties, destroy) was not present.
-* :class:`:: simplezfs.simplezfs.exceptions.PermissionError` is raised when the current users permissions are not sufficient to perform the requested operation.
+* :class:`simplezfs.exceptions.PermissionError` is raised when the current users permissions are not sufficient to perform the requested operation.
 While some actions can be delegated using ``zfs allow``, linux, for example, doesn't allow non-root users to mount filesystems, which means that a non-root user may create filesets with a valid mountpoint property, but it won't be mounted.

 Examples
 ========